HVCLab/HVCLab.github.io/_pages/06_news.md

 - **Johanna**, after completing her Bachelor Thesis in the lab, continues to support us as a research assistant.
 Welcome back to the team!

 ### November
+- On November 8 – 13, **Andrey** attends the Communications seminar in Lautrach, Germany, organized by the Boehringer Ingelheim Fonds.
+The seminar comprises lectures and hands-on exercises on academic writing, rhetoric, and graphical design for scientific data visualization.

 ### October
 - **Luzie**, **Charlotte**, and **Mara** participate in the [NeNa conference](https://nenaconference.wordpress.com) taking place from 16.10.24 to 18.10.24 in Frankfurt, Germany.